davidolorundare/data-analytics-work/README.md

 # Data Analytics work

-Academic Project - A Three data-analytics miniprojects done in an academic course.
+Academic Project - Three data-analytics mini-projects done in an academic course.

 - "KMEANS Chicago Food Inspection" explored the use of the K-means clustering algorithm on a Chicago Food-inspection dataset.
 Clustering the data and answering useful queries about the nature of its content.